-One of Mr Pearce's responsibilities at the school is to lead on English as an Additional Language (EAL).
-He has been in this role since September 2016 and has worked very hard to ensure that pupils who have English as an Additional Language are provided with support where necessary.
-Mr Pearce is very passionate about this role and has worked hard to support these pupils.
+One of Miss A Swinfield's responsibilities at the school is to lead on English as an Additional Language (EAL).
+She has been in this role since September 2020 and has worked very hard to ensure that pupils who have English as an Additional Language are provided with support where necessary.
+Miss Swinfield is very passionate about this role.
 See EAL section of website for further information.

-Barrow Hedges Primary School is very lucky to have two wonderful ELSAs working at the school.
+Barrow Hedges Primary School is very lucky to have a wonderful ELSA working at the school.
 Mrs Cloves joined the school in 2015 and has contributed greatly to the social, emotional and behavioural development of many of our pupils.
 She works across Early Years and Key Stage One (Nursery to Year 2) for 20 hours per week.
-In September 2017, Miss Thompson, who was already working at our school as a Teaching Assistant, also joined the ELSA team having demonstrated her interest in and commitment to this type of work; her focus is our older children, in Key Stage Two (Year 3 to Year 6), and she also works for 20 hours per week.
-Both Miss Thompson and Mrs Cloves have completed specific training relating to Emotional Literacy Support which is run by Sutton Local Authority Educational Psychologists.
+Mrs Cloves have completed specific training relating to Emotional Literacy Support which is run by Sutton Local Authority Educational Psychologists.

-Meet Ms Critchley – Senior Teaching Assistant for Interventions
+Meet Ms Allyson Critchley – Senior Teaching Assistant for Interventions